-If you’re tired of going through the motions day after day, here are 5 super easy tips for escaping the monotonous life of 9-5 life without having to quit your job.
-This post walks you through exactly how to make life less boring and start living an interesting life that you love.
+If you’re tired of going through the motions day after day, here are 5 super simple & actionable tips for escaping a monotonous life without changing careers.

-Everything seemed great: I had the cushy corporate job, the house in the suburbs, two kids, a husband, a dog… everything was rosy.
+When I was still in corporate, everything seemed great: I had the cushy job, the house in the suburbs, two kids, a husband, a dog… everything was rosy.

 Except I hated that corporate job.

-I hated sitting in that cubicle, having no impact, trying to climb some silly corporate ladder in a company that I did not value and that did not value me.
+I hated sitting in that cubicle, feeling like I was making zero impact, trying to climb some silly ladder in a company that did not align with my values, while someone else raised my kids at daycare.

-After a quarter life crisis, I made a change and started working for a company that was making an impact in my community, for people that I respected, and who valued me and what I brought to the table.
+I made a change and started working for a company that was making an impact in my community, and allowed for more flexibility and autonomy.

 It was the best decision I’d made, and I expected to be happy forever.

 Funnily enough, over the course of the next 6 months, I felt almost the same way I had in my previous job.
-I mean, I wasn’t crying in the bathroom every morning, but I no longer woke up invigorated on Monday morning.
+I mean, I wasn’t crying in the bathroom every morning, but I no longer woke up invigorated on Mondays.

-I still loved my new job and was proud of my choice to switch gears.
-But I learned that happiness isn’t something you can achieve and then keep forever.
+I still enjoyed my new job and was proud of my choice to switch gears.
+But the honeymoon stage wore off quickly.

 When Monday morning rolled around I wasn’t looking forward to waking up and going through the motions.
 It felt as if every minute of every day was scripted, repetitive, and monotonous.
 I woke up with a heavy sigh, and a ‘let’s just get this over with’ attitude.